 If a cat is scared of some sounds like heavy footfalls outside which is a legacy of a bad experience from years ago, once again this is because the cat is scared about being harmed.

 The classic object that domestic cats are scared of are cucumbers placed behind them.
 There are many videos of this.
 The cat turns and sees a cucumber on the ground and they jump a mile to get away.
 People find this amusing.
-Cats are scared to death of a cucumber because they don’t recognise the object as something passive and safe because they haven’t seen it before.
-Therefore they are instinctive scared that it might be dangerous.
+Cats are scared to death of a cucumber because they don’t recognise the object as something passive and safe because they haven’t seen it before and importantly it instinctively reminds them of a snake.
+Therefore, they are instinctive scared that it might be dangerous.
 They think it might attack them and cause injury and death.
+Cats are hard-wired to avoid snakes.

 Strangers entering the front door scares a lot of domestic cats.
 The reason is obviously the same: the stranger is potentially a hostile predator which they have get away from in the first instance and hide.
 Then they check out the stranger.
 It is an act of caution to protect themselves.
 They are scared because they see a potential attack by a predator.